MichaelSebero/CoolRune-Update/README.md

 <p align="center">
 	 CoolRune is a modified variant of Artix with enchanced performance, privacy and productivity.

-This shell script keeps your system up to date with changes made to CoolRune.

 ## How to update CoolRune

 .
 Run these commands.